 How Can Teachers Benefit From Using Data?

-Technology can now assist a teacher by gathering students’ performance data from tasks and activities they have completed on an electronic device, then organize and report this data in ways that inform teachers about the instructional needs of each student.
-The data also provides students with timely feedback on their performance of tasks.
-No longer do teachers have to spend countless hours grading papers and observing and recording student performance.
-Instead, they can take the data they receive to plan more effective instruction that targets specific student needs.
-This data can also be rearranged in meaningful ways for administrators and parents so they can stay informed about learning gains.
+Teachers can use technology to gather students’ performance data from tasks and activities completed on an electronic device.
+Digital tools organize and report this data in ways that inform teachers about the instructional needs of each student or give students timely feedback on their performance.
+Saving teachers countless hours of grading and recording student performance, data like this can be utilized to plan more effective instruction targeting specific student needs or to easily keep administrators and parents informed about learning gains.

-Features like electronic file cabinets found on some publisher’s websites, including Learning A-Z, allow teachers to organize and store resources in file folders that align with their district’s curriculum framework.
-These resource folders can be shared with other teachers in a school or district.
-Website tools that align website resources to state standards or core curriculum programs make it possible for teachers to quickly gain access to resources targeting a specific standard at a chosen grade level, all with the click of a mouse or tap of a finger.
+Digital file cabinets allow teachers to organize and store resources in file folders aligned directly with their district’s curriculum framework, which can be shared with other teachers in their school or district.
+Teachers can quickly access resources targeting a specific standard for their grade level with just the click of a mouse or tap of a finger.